rwang301/COMP3900-Project/documentation/README.md

 ![](./SoftwareArchitecture.png)

 ### Interface Layer
 UI/UX will be built on React.js along with CSS to style the frontend.
-Have not planned if CSS frameworks will be used for the time being, vanilla CSS is the goto.
+Have not decided whether CSS frameworks like `Material UI` and `Booststrap` is needed, so for the time being vanilla CSS is what will be used.

 ### API Layer
 The APIs that will be used are Google Maps API for calculating the distance between users, Google and Facebook Sign-In API for allowing user to create an account with their existing Google or Facebook account.